Chinese New Year: Traditional food

 Other traditional foods consist of noodles, fruits, dumplings, spring rolls, and Tangyuan, which are also known as sweet rice balls.
 Each dish served during Chinese New Year represents something special.
 The noodles used to make longevity noodles are usually very thin, long wheat noodles, which are longer than normal noodles, and are usually fried and served on a plate, or boiled and served in a bowl with their broth.
 The noodles symbolize the wish for a long life.
 The fruits that are typically selected would be oranges, tangerines, and pomelos, as they are round and "golden" in color, symbolizing fullness and wealth.
-The pronunciations of these Chinese words are said to harbor luck and prosperity, such as the Chinese pronunciation for orange (橙 chéng), which sounds the same as the Chinese for 'success' (成).
+The pronunciations of these Chinese words are said to harbor luck and prosperity, such as the Chinese pronunciation for orange (橙 chéng), which sounds the same as the Chinese for 'success' (成 chéng).
 The pomelo, which is believed to bring constant prosperity, also has a pronunciation that symbolize good luck.
 The Chinese word for pomelos (柚 yòu) sounds similar to 'to have' (有 yǒu); disregarding its tone, however, it sounds exactly like 'again' (又 yòu).
 Certain Chinese characters can represent luck as well, such as the Chinese word for tangerine (桔 jú), which contains the Chinese character for luck (吉 jí).
 Additionally, dumplings and spring rolls symbolize wealth, whereas sweet rice balls symbolize family togetherness.

 Red envelopes may be distributed during the reunion dinner to the immediate family.
 These packets contain money in an amount that reflects good luck and honorability.
 Several foods are consumed to usher in wealth, happiness, and good fortune.
 Several of the Chinese food names are homophones for words that also mean good things.